 The process for building a new release and promoting it through the three environments is as follows:

-- When a PR/branch is merged into master, this starts a new build of master on the CI Jenkins.
+- When a PR/branch is merged into main, this starts a new build of main on the CI Jenkins.
 This produces the necessary artefacts to deploy Licensify.
 Each build is given a build number.

-- The new master build will be automatically be deployed to integration using the integration Jenkins job
+- Jenkins will deploy the new build automatically to integration using the integration Jenkins job

-- Follow the same procedure as for staging to deploy to production using the production links in the Release app
+- Follow the same procedure as for staging to deploy to production using the production Jenkins:

 Accessing machines using SSH